 A key consideration of the design and construction of a patio and deck is where to start.
 You might be wondering about phasing a large-scale project like this.

 A lot of times when homeowners decide to opt for both a deck and patio, they choose to have the deck built first and then build the patio later.
 While a plan like this can certainly be phased, it’s important to at least have them designed at the same time so that the spaces flow seamlessly.

 If the two spaces are designed separately by two different companies, you really can’t be sure what you’ll get in the end.

-Unfortunately, a lot of homeowners do wind up having these projects built as two entirely separate entities.
-They have a deck company in Arlington, Alexandria, or Springfield, VA design and build their deck and a patio company (or landscaper) build the patio later.
+Unfortunately, a lot of homeowners do wind up having there deck and patio built as two entirely separate entities.
+They have a deck company design and build their deck and a patio company (or landscaper) build the patio later.